 The grounds for submitting an appeal are limited to cases in which:

 i.
-The decision-maker whose decision is being appealed failed to act in accordance with the rules of procedural fairness.
+The Associate Dean (Academic) whose decision is being appealed failed to act in accordance with the rules of procedural fairness.
 A breach of procedural fairness includes failing to:

 - permit a student to be heard by an unbiased decision-maker;

-- follow applicable rules, regulations, or University policy, in a way that adversely affected a student’s right to a fair process;
+- follow applicable rules, regulations, or University policy, in a way that adversely affects a student’s right to a fair process;

 - make a reasonable decision.
 A “reasonable” decision is one that is rational in that its findings are based on evidence, thought out and supported by facts and logical inferences from findings of fact.
 To be reasonable, the decision must contain adequate reasons for the conclusions.
 A decision should not be overturned if it falls within a range of possible, acceptable outcomes.
 If the decision is “reasonable”, the decision-maker deciding the appeal is not permitted to substitute their opinion for that of the decision-maker whose decision is under appeal.

 ii.
-The decision-maker whose decision is being appealed acted without, or exceeded their, jurisdiction.
+The Associate Dean (Academic) whose decision is being appealed acted without, or exceeded their, jurisdiction.

 - the delay of sending the matter to the prior decision-maker would be unduly prejudicial to the student; or